Río Bec architecture style

-The ruins were discovered near a seasonal river, the banks of which wrer covered with a type of tree know as bec in Yucatecan Maya (Ehretia tinifolia).
+The ruins were discovered near a seasonal river, the banks of which were covered with a type of tree known as bec in Yucatecan Maya (Ehretia Tinifolia).
 From the on, the area lying between the Mexican states of Campeche and Quintana Roo was known as Río Boque, Río Bec or Río del Roble.

-The twin-towered structures generally consist of only one floor of rooms, framed at each end by two towers which have the appearance of slender temple-pyramids.
+The twin-towered structures generally consist of only one floor of rooms, framed at each end by two towers that have the appearance of slender temple pyramids.

-The fact that the region is called Río Bec has led to considerable confusion, since it sugguests that Río Bec was the larguest settlement.
+The fact that the region is called Río Bec has led to considerable confusion since it suggests that Río Bec was the largest settlement.

 The rest of the sites we know of in the region remained small agricultural settlements and had only a few masonry buildings.

 Until 550-600 A.D. the architecture reflected that of the rest of the Maya World.

 In 600 A.D., however, the Río Bec architectural style first appeared.
 This flowering, possibly encouraged by the use of more efficient agricultural techniques, would last till the beginning of the 9th century.

 It seems the cities of the Río Bec region were abandoned around the middle of the 14th century, although some peasants continued to leave offerings at the structures which were gradually engulfed by the forest.